FOSSEE/st-scripts/parsing_data/script.rst

 ..
 R11

-the function ``split`` can also split on a string of our choice.
+The function ``split`` can also split on a string of our choice.
-This is acheived by passing that as an argument.
+This is achieved by passing that as an argument.
 But first lets define a sample record from the file.

 ..
 L11